jseashell/reddit-marketplace-discord-bot/README.md

 # Reddit Marketplace Discord Bot

-A discord bot that monitors user-defined keywords on marketplace subreddits
+A discord bot that provides on-demand results for user-defined keywords found on marketplace subreddits

 ## Table of Contents